 I have managed to find pictures online with the entire package (not for one watch yet, but this collage is made from different puzzle pieces).
 So, here it is how the full package (box and papers) should have looked like:

 Next I will post a picture of the stainless steel one. 🙂

 And here it is with box and certificate:

 Awesome piece!
-So proud to have one!
+So proud to have them!